Chevelleboyer/Chevelleboyer/README.md

 ## What I'm About

 I believe in simple solutions.
-I strongly believe that *software engineers* are not special.
+I strongly believe that software engineers *are not special*.
 Anyone who has a desire to learn can do what we do, it's not hard.

 What is hard is having a good attitude and being a good person.
 Those qualities are **so** much more important than being technically exceptional.
 Because like I said, anyone can learn this shit.